dotnet/AspNetCore.Docs/aspnetcore/fundamentals/dependency-injection.md

 * [Stashbox](https://github.com/z4kn4fein/stashbox-extensions-dependencyinjection)
 * [Unity](https://www.nuget.org/packages/Unity.Microsoft.DependencyInjection)

-### Thread safety
+## Thread safety

 Create thread-safe singleton services.
-If a singleton service has a dependency on a transient service, the transient service may also require thread safety depending how it's used by the singleton.
+If a singleton service has a dependency on a transient service, the transient service may also require thread safety depending on how it's used by the singleton.

-The factory method of single service, such as the second argument to [AddSingleton\<TService>(IServiceCollection, Func\<IServiceProvider,TService>)](xref:Microsoft.Extensions.DependencyInjection.ServiceCollectionServiceExtensions.AddSingleton*), doesn't need to be thread-safe.
-Like a type (`static`) constructor, it's guaranteed to be called once by a single thread.
+The factory method of single service, such as the second argument to [AddSingleton\<TService>(IServiceCollection, Func\<IServiceProvider,TService>)](xref:Microsoft.Extensions.DependencyInjection.ServiceCollectionServiceExtensions.AddSingleton%2A), doesn't need to be thread-safe.
+Like a type (`static`) constructor, it's guaranteed to be called only once by a single thread.

 ## Recommendations